CS-433/cs-433-project-2-mlakes/README.md

 ## Embeddings

 The BiLSTM can be trained with glove and word2vec embeddings.
-In order to run these models, we need to create the vocabulary or download a pre-trained one.
+In order to run these models, you need to create the vocabulary (word2vec) or download a pre-trained one (gloVe).

 ### Word2vec
 Constructs a a vocabulary list of words appearing at least 5 times.